ClausKlein/ModernCmakeStarter/README.md

 ### Important note

-**To cleanly separate the library and subproject code, the outer [CMakeLists.txt](CMakeLists.txt) only defines the library itself while the tests and other subprojects are self-contained in their own directories.**
+**To cleanly separate the library and subprojects code, the outer [CMakeLists.txt](CMakeLists.txt) only defines the library itself while the tests and other subprojects are self-contained in their own directories.**